 3If it is established that there are no significant differences in the competencies acquired (learning outcomes), a maximum of 30 points will be awarded.
-4Two credits is equal to one point.
-5If this value is not a whole number, it will be rounded up.
-6In the subject areas of natural science with a bioscientific focus, modules of at least 5 credits each must be demonstrated, otherwise 0 points will be awarded in the respective area.
-7A total of up to 45 credits can be awarded in this subject area.
+4If this value is not a whole number, it will be rounded up.
+5For any competencies missing from the student's undergraduate curriculum, points equivalent to the amount of module credits for the respective competencies in the TUM bachelor's program in Life Sciences Nutrition will be deducted from the overall score.
+6In the subject areas Organic and Physical Chemistry, Biochemistry, Human/Animal Physiology and Laboratory Practical Courses, modules of at least 5 credits each must be demonstrated, otherwise 0 points will be awarded in the respective area.

-b) Final Grade
+b) Final Score